 A man arrested for two carjackings in June pleaded guilty today in U.S. District Court, announced U.S. Attorney Trent Shores.

 Kameron Todd Myers, 32, pleaded guilty to two counts of carjacking; two counts of carrying, using, and brandishing a firearm during and in relation to a crime of violence, and one count of felon in possession of a firearm and ammunition.

 “Gun crimes mean hard time in the federal system.
 This guilty plea gets us one step closer to a sentencing hearing.
 This carjacker was prosecuted as a part of our Project Safe Neighborhoods initiative,” said U.S. Attorney Trent Shores.
 “PSN is the Justice Department’s flagship program to reduce violent crime, and it’s making a difference in Tulsa.”

-Myers admitted in his plea agreement that on June 2 and June 4, 2019, he used force, fear and intimidation during two carjackings.
-Myers admitted that he pointed a Glock .45 caliber pistol at the vehicles’ owners and threatened to harm them during the crimes.
-Because he was previously convicted of a felony, Myers is also prohibited from possessing a firearm and ammunition.
+In his plea agreement, Myers admitted that on June 2 and June 4, 2019, he used force, fear and intimidation during two carjackings.
+Myers stated that he brandished a pistol and threatened to harm the owners of the vehicles during the crimes.
+On June 10, Tulsa Police officers found a Glock .45 caliber pistol in the car driven by Myers at the time of his arrest.
+Because he was previously convicted of a felony, Myers is prohibited from possessing a firearm and ammunition

 The Tulsa Police Department and FBI conducted the investigation.
 Assistant U.S. Attorneys Eric O. Johnston and Mark R. Morgan are prosecuting the case.